(1839 - 1921)

 His son Archibald Rutledge published a memoir about his father called "My Colonel and His Lady" in 1937.
 The Colonel was a direct descendent of Colonial Governor John, and Declaration of Independence signer Edward Rutledge.

-Death Date: 6/10/1921 Death Place: Flat Rock, NC Burial Place: Saint John In the Wilderness Cemetery, Flat Rock
+6/10/1921 Flat Rock, NC; burial in Saint John In the Wilderness Cemetery, Flat Rock